How to Make a Gift

 Alumni, parents, and friends make gifts to Yale with many kinds of assets and in a variety of forms.
 Options include cash, checks, credit card payments, gifts of marketable securities, and other assets.
 Please feel free to write or call for advice or details.

 Your gift can have an even greater impact if your company has a matching gift program.
 In some cases, your spouse’s company may match your gift.
 Find out here if your company will match your contribution.
 If your company is eligible, request a matching gift from your employer, and send it completed and signed with your gift.
 We will do the rest.
 The impact of your gift may be doubled or possibly tripled!
 Some companies also match gifts made by retirees.
 (Yale’s Federal Tax ID: 06-0646973)

 A majority of the gifts made to Yale come in the form of cash, via check, credit card, or wire transfer.
 A gift of cash entitles you to the most generous federal income tax deduction available for charitable contributions.
-You may deduct up to 50 percent of your adjusted gross income for gifts of cash and may carry any amount over that figure forward for up to five additional years.
+If you itemize deductions, you may deduct up to 60 percent of your adjusted gross income for gifts of cash and may carry any amount over that figure forward for up to five additional years.

 Checks should be made payable to “Yale University” and mailed to:

 New Haven, CT 06521-2038

 For payments by Visa, Mastercard, or American Express, please make your gift online or call

 To make a donation via cash wire transfer, please visit Give Now or call .